 Saraswati plays with her two hands divine music of love and life on a string instrument called the veena, holding the book of inner knowledge and the mala as the power of mantra.
 She has a charming human form, diversely portrayed in painting and sculpture throughout the centuries.
 She rides the swan of elegant movement or the peacock that reveals an unbounded creativity arising from a unitary inner vision.

 Saraswati means “she who abounds in wide currents and lakes”.
 She represents the lake of the still and peaceful mind, on which the lotuses of meditation open.
 Saraswati is Rasawati or the one who holds the rasa, the inner essence of delight.
 She directs to look behind the outer forms of the world to the inner message of bliss or ananda.

-Saraswati Puja or Basant Panchami falls on the fifth day of the Bengali month of Maagh each year when Hindus worship goddess Saraswati to mark the coming of spring.
+Saraswati Puja or the Basant Panchami falls on the fifth day of the Bengali month of Maagh each year when Hindus worship the goddess Saraswati to mark the coming of spring.
 Today is Basant Panchami.
 The fifth day of the waxing moon proclaims the growing light of life.
 It is a festival of learning, not as mere memorisation but as an irrepressible overflowing of the joy of awareness.

 Worshiping Saraswati may be as simple as honouring one’s school books and educational tools or formal rituals and temple worship on a larger scale as well.
 It is an honouring of inner calm and wisdom, encouraging us to be sensitive, compassionate and attuned to the whole of life.